StarRocks/starrocks/docs/en/deployment/shared_data/feature-support-shared-data.md

 displayed_sidebar: "English"
 ---

-# Boundaries of Competence: Shared-data Clusters
+# Feature Support: Shared-data Clusters

 ## Overview

 Introduced in v3.0, the shared-data cluster of StarRocks features a disaggregated storage and compute architecture.
 It allows data to be stored in remote storage, leading to lower storage costs, optimized resource isolation, and better service elasticity compared to a shared-nothing cluster.

-This document outlines the boundaries of competence for shared-data clusters, covering deployment methods, storage configurations, caching mechanisms, Compaction, Primary Key table functionalities, and performance test results.
+This document outlines the feature support for shared-data clusters, covering deployment methods, storage configurations, caching mechanisms, Compaction, Primary Key table functionalities, and performance test results.

 ## Deployment